awesome-operators/awesome-operators/README.md

 # Awesome Operators in the Wild

-This is a fork from https://github.com/operator-framework/awesome-operators which has been archived.

-Operators are Kubernetes native applications.
-We define native as being both managed using the Kubernetes APIs via kubectl and ran on Kubernetes as containers.
-Operators take advantage of Kubernetes’s extensibility to deliver the automation advantages of cloud services like provisioning, scaling, and backup/restore while being able to run anywhere that Kubernetes can run.
+"Operators are software extensions to Kubernetes that make use of custom resources to manage applications and their components.
+Operators follow Kubernetes principles, notably the control loop."
+Read more at [Kubernetes > Operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/).

-This list is built by the community.
-Have you built or are you using an Operator that is not listed?
-Please send a pull request against [repos.txt](repos.txt).
+This lists Operators seen in the wild and which have been updated in the last 6 months.
+If you see an Operator missing please send a pull request against [repos.txt](repos.txt).
+Note that this is a fork from the archived https://github.com/operator-framework/awesome-operators.
 | Github | Description | License | Stargazers | Last Update |
 |--------|-------------|---------|------------|-------------|
 | [argoproj/argo-cd](https://github.com/argoproj/argo-cd) | Declarative continuous deployment for Kubernetes. | Apache-2.0 | 13225 | 2023-06-06 |